 A comprehensive understanding of risk and demand enables the Service to allocate our prevention, protection and emergency response resources appropriately.
 We then consider how our resources should be allocated according to the risks we have identified.

-In our review of the CRP in 2022 we removed the risk known as "Other Outdoor Fires."
-The rationale for this decision was based on the assessment that this risk incident type could be incorporated within the existing risk of Secondary Fires, given our response to both risks is the same.
+In our review of the CRP in 2022 we have removed the risk known as "Other Outdoor Fires."
+The rationale for this decision is based on the assessment that this risk incident type can be incorporated within the existing risk of Secondary Fires, given our response to both risks is the same.
 The data for Other Outdoor Fires showed 103 incidents over 3 years which does not influence a change in our response or risk planning by merging this into R6 Secondary Fires.

-We also took the decision to add a new risk which is known as Void and Empty Properties, and this remains a risk for the next 3 years.
-This type of property poses a unique risk because if left unsecure and unmanaged, there is the opportunity for people to enter often unsafe or hazardous buildings without the permission or knowledge of the owner.
-In the event of an emergency, entering these type of buildings becomes much more hazardous for firefighters when faced with firefighting or search and rescue.
+We have also taken the decision to add a new risk which is known as Void and Empty Properties.
+The recent rise in such properties pose a unique risk in that if such properties are left unsecure and unmanaged, there is the opportunity for people to enter often unsafe or hazardous buildings without the permission or knowledge of the owner.
+In the event of an emergency, entering these type of buildings becomes hazardous for firefighters when faced with firefighting or search and rescue.